GCP-Architecture-Guides/csa-certificate-authority-service/README.md

 export TF_VAR_demo_project_id=[YOUR_PROJECT_ID]
 ```

-6. While in the certificate-authority-service folder, run the commands below in order.
+6. While in the csa-certificate-authority-service folder, run the commands below in order.

 ```
 terraform init